guidomitolo/fundamentals/README.md

-The Basics
+### The Basics

-Fundamentals for Python frameworks and databases.
+Fundamentals for python-based frameworks and databases.